abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab5.md

 8. In the **Name** field, select **varTempCounter**.
 This is the variable whose value we are going to set.

 9. In the **Value** field, select the **text box**.
-Select **Add dynamic content** link.
+Select the **Add dynamic content** link.

 10. Pipeline expression builder dialog opens.
 Enter  **@add(variables('varCounter'),1)**

     >**Note:** Feel free to type this expression in, use the menu to select the functions, or copy and paste it.
-This function is setting the value of variable varTempCounter to the value of variable varCounter plus one, (varTempCounter = varCounter + 1).
+This function is setting the value of variable varTempCounter to the value of variable varCounter plus one (varTempCounter = varCounter + 1).

     ![](../media/lab-05/image42.png)

-Now we need to set the value of varCounter variable to the value of varTempCounter.
+Now we need to set the value of the varCounter variable to the value of the varTempCounter.

 ## Task 11: Configure 3rd Set variable Activity

 1. From the top menu, select **Activities -> Set variable**.
-Set variable activity is added to the design canvas.
+The set variable activity is added to the design canvas.

 2. With **Set variable activity** selected, in the bottom pane select **General**.
 Let's give the activity a name and description.